Skip to main content

 Location, Cost, and Registration

-The Fall 2024 Series will be held in person, and includes a catered dinner.
+The Spring 2025 Series will be held in person and include a catered dinner.
 Registration is now open.
-The fee for the series of four presentations with dinner is $190 per person, with payment due by Sept.
+The fee for the series of four presentations with dinner is $190 per person, with payment due by Jan.
 10. Space for single-talk registrations may be available.
-Contact Meghan Bloome mbloome1@swarthmore.edu for more information.
+Contact Meghan Bloome at mbloome1@swarthmore.edu for more information.

 Questions?